gruevyhat/ik/swik.md

 ### Mighty

-Character receives a +2 to Strength and one of the following benefits.
+Character receives a +1 die type to Strength and one of the following benefits.

 * Back Swing: Once per turn, you can spend a benny to gain one additional melee attack.
-* Beat Back: When you hit with a melee attack, you may push your target 1 directly away and then advance up to 1.
+* Beat Back: When you hit with a melee attack, you may push your target 1" directly away and then advance up to 1.
 * Bounding Leap: Once during each turn if you don't run or charge, spend a benny to place yourself within 5 of your current location.
-* Counter Charge: When an enemy advances and ends movement within 6 and in LOS, spend a benny to charge.
+* Counter Charge: When an enemy advances and ends movement within 6" and in LOS, spend a benny to charge.
 * Invulnerable: Spend a benny to gain +3 Toughness for one round.
 * Revitalize: Spend a benny to regain a number of vitality points equal to your Vigor.
-* Righteous Anger: When one or more friendly characters are damaged by an enemy attack while in your CMD range, gain +2 Strength and Toughness for one round.
+* Righteous Anger: When one or more friendly characters are damaged by an enemy attack while in your command radius range, gain +2 Strength and Toughness for one round.
 * Shield Breaker: Spend a benny to destroy a shield if you hit with a melee attack.
 * Tough: When you are disabled, roll a D6.
 On a 5 or 6, heal 1 vitality point.
 You are no longer disabled but you are knocked down.
 * Vendetta: Spend a benny and name an enemy.
 Gain boosted attack rolls against that enemy.

 ### Skilled

-Character receives a +2 to Agility and one of the following benefits.
+Character receives a +1 die type to Agility and one of the following benefits.

 * Ambidextrous: You do not suffer penalties to your attack roll with a second weapon while using Two-Weapon Fighting.
-* Cagey: When knocked down, immediately move up to 2 (no free strikes).
+* Cagey: When knocked down, immediately move up to 2" (no free strikes).
 You are not auto-hit with melee and do not take DEF penalty.
 Stand up without forfeiting movement or action.
 * Defensive Strike: When an enemy advances and ends movement in your melee range, spend a benny to make a melee attack.
-* Deft: You gain boosted Agility rolls.
+* Deft: Non-combat Agility skill rolls are boosted.
 * Disarm: After hitting an enemy with non-spray/non-AOE ranged/melee attack, spend a benny to disarm the target.
 * Flawless Timing: Spend a benny and name an enemy.
 Next time that enemy directly hits you, he misses instead.
-* Preternatural Awareness: You gain boosted Initiative rolls and enemies never gain back strike bonuses.
+* Preternatural Awareness: Draw two initiative cards and take the higher; enemies never gain back strike bonuses.
-* Sidestep: When you hit with an enemy with a melee weapon, advance up to 2.
+* Sidestep: When you hit with an enemy with a melee weapon, advance up to 2".
 You cannot be targeted by free strikes during this move.
 * Swashbuckler: Once during each turn, spend a benny to gain 360 degree front arc and make melee attack against each target in melee range.
-* Untouchable: Spend a benny to gain +3 DEF for one round.
+* Untouchable: Spend a benny to penalize all enemy attacks by -2 for one round.
-* Virtuoso: Choose a military skill.
-When making a non-AOE attack with a weapon with that skill, gain die to attack and damage and discard low die.
+* Virtuoso: Choose a type of weapon.
+When making a non-AOE attack with a weapon of that type, gain +1d4 to attack and damage.

 ### Intellectual/Cunning

-Character receives a +2 to Smarts and one of the following benefits.
+Character receives a +1 die type to Smarts and one of the following benefits.

-* Battlefield Coordinator: While in his CMD range, friendly characters do not suffer firing into melee penalties with ranged/magic and cannot hit friendly characters if they miss.
+* Battlefield Coordinator: While in his command radius range, friendly characters do not suffer firing into melee penalties with ranged/magic and cannot hit friendly characters if they miss.
-* Genius: You gain boosted Smarts rolls.
+* Genius: You gain boosted Knowledge, Repair, and Notice rolls.
 * Hyper Perception: You gain boosted PER rolls.
-* Perfect Plot: Spend a benny and character's following your plans gain an additional die on non-combat rolls for the day.
+* Perfect Plot: Spend a benny and character's following your plans roll a d8 wild card die for the day.
 * Photographic Memory: You have photographic memory.
-* Plan of Action: At the start of combat, spend a benny to grant +2 to initiative and +2 to attack rolls during the first round of combat.
+* Plan of Action: At the start of combat, spend a benny to redraw an initiative card of 4 or below and gain +2 to attack rolls during the first round of combat.
 * Prescient: Spend a benny to win initiative and take the first turn.
 If two or more people use this, they make initiative rolls to see which goes first.
 * Quick Thinking: Once per round, spend a benny to make one attack or quick action at the start of another character's turn.
-* Savant: Can attempt to use skills untrained at a -2 to skill roll.
+* Savant: Can attempt to use skills untrained at 1d4.
 * Unconventional Warfare: Spend a benny to turn the environment against the enemy.

 ### Gifted

 Character begins with the Arcane Background Edge of his/her choice and one of the following benefits.

-* Blood Boon: When you destroy a living character with a melee attack, instead of gaining a benny he can immediately cast a spell with a cost of 3 or lower without spending fury points or generating fatigue.
+* Blood Boon: When you destroy a living character with a melee attack, you can immediately cast a spell with a power of 3 or lower.
 This spell does not require a quick action.
-* Combat Caster: When you make a magic attack roll, gain an additional die.
-Discard the lowest die of each roll.
+* Combat Caster: You gain +1d4 on offensive arcane skill rolls.
 * Dominator: Spend a benny during your turn to double your control area for one round.
-* Fast Caster: Gain one extra quick action each activation that can only be used to cast a spell.
+* Fast Caster: Gain one extra action each activation that can only be used to cast a spell.
-* Magic Sensitivity: Automatically sense when another character casts a spell within 50' per point of ARC.
-Focusers can sense focuses in same detection range.
+* Magic Sensitivity: Automatically sense when another character casts a spell within 50' per die type of Spirit.
-* Additional Study: Gain an additional spell from one of your career spell lists.
-This benefit can be taken multiple times, but you cannot exceed twice your Smarts in spells known.
+* Additional Study: Gain an additional power.
-* Powerful Caster: Spend a benny when you cast a spell to increase the RNG by 2.
-Does not affect CTRL or SP spells.
+* Powerful Caster: Spend a benny to double the range of a spell.
-* Quick Cast: Spend a benny to immediately cast one upkeep spell at the start of combat.
-Do not pay the COST.
+* Quick Cast: Spend a benny to immediately cast one spell at the start of combat.
+Do not pay the power point cost.
 * Rune Reader: Identify any spell cast in line of sight.
-Learn the type of magic cast and tradition of caster.
+Learn the type of magic cast and arcane background of the caster.
 * Strength of Will: After a failed fatigue roll, spend a benny to instead automatically succeed.
 * Warding Circle: Spend 15 minutes to create a warded circle.